tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - some propose correlation between vitiligo occurrence and clinical response in melanoma patients receiving immunotherapy, but most studies have included heterogeneous patient and treatment settings
  - goal: investigate correlation between vitiligo occurrence and clinical benefit of immunotherapy
  - results: vitiligo occurrence correlated with favorable clinical outcome
+# Crossreactivity of SARS-CoV-2 and influenza A-specific T cells in individuals exposed to SARS-CoV-2
+## Abstract
+ - geographical association between high influenza vaccination rates and lower incidences of SARS-CoV-2 infection (crossreactive T cells)
+ - heterologous immunity
+ - use artificial APCs and RT-qPCR to screen for antigen-specific T cell responses, see correlation between responses to SARS-CoV-2 epitope and IAV dominant epitope
+ - TCR repertoires of crossreactive and IAV-specific T cells reveals similarities
+## Discussion
+ - **heterologous immunity may be beneficial in short run (crossreactive memory T cells primed to quickly respond to new antigen) but may be detrimental in long run (narrows TCR diversity, promotes development of viral escape variants)**
 # CTLA-4 blockade enhances polyfunctional NY-ESO-1 specific T cell responses in metastatic melanoma patients with clinical benefit
  - 5/8 of patients with clinical benefit to CTLA-4 blockade had NY-ESO-1 antibody (and CD4<sup>+</sup> and CD8<sup>+</sup> T cells against NY-ESO-1), 0/7 of clinical non-responders had NY-ESO-1 antibody
  - NY-ESO-1 is a cancer antigen